ashokvundavalli/AderantDevops/Doc/Common-Build-Project.md

-# Common-Build-Project #
+# Common Build Project (dir.proj)

 A project hook is installed into all .csproj files during the build.
-This hook is used to dynamically install the Rosyln code analyzer.
-Other extensions are planned for the future.
 If your project does not have the hook in place it will be added during the build process and a warning will be generated.
 It is recommended that you commit the .csproj modifications to avoid the warning on each build.
+This hook is used to dynamically install the Rosyln code analyzer into all projects so we have consistent code analysis across all projects.
+Other extensions leveraging dir.proj are planned for the future.

-## How does it work? ##
+## How does it work?

 For all .csproj files we inject a special import into the project itself which scans up from the current file to the root drive looking for "dir.proj".